apache/incubator-devlake-website/docs/DeveloperManuals/Project.md

 It contains the following two models:
  - `projects` describes a project object, including its name, creation and update time and other basic information
+ - `project_metrics` describes what metrics a project had enabled.
- - `project_metrics` describes the mapping relationship enabled by a plugin, including the name of the project and plugin on both sides of the mapping, and basic information about plugin options.
+ - `project_mapping` describes the mapping relationship of project and scope, including the name of the project、table and row_id.

 ![image](project_table.jpg)